federgraph/RiggVar-RG38/README.md

 but the graphical display of the model can be different.
 Currently there are three implementations for the Delphi platform:

-1. A *close to original* version of a 2D graph, done by drawing to the Canvas.
+1. A *close to original* version of a 2D graph, done by drawing to the canvas.
 This one can show multiple overlaid instances of the model; the current situation under load, the relaxed situation, and a reference situation to compare with.
 2. A new 2D graph implementation which is created by defining drawing elements in code, which in turn draw to the canvas.
 3. A real 3D graph, not yet included in this repository.

 The three implementations are called RotaForm1, RotaForm2, and RotaForm3.
-RotaForm was the name of the original standalone form where you could rotate the graph around 3 axis with the mouse.
+**RotaForm** was the name of the original standalone form where you could rotate the graph around 3 axis with the mouse.
+Now you can rotate pan and zoom on the touch screen as well.
+The touchpad should works as well.
+When a variation of the drawing is done it should support input as well.

 ## Documentation Drawings